2024 San Luis Valley Rural Philanthropy Days Workshops and Speakers

 Session Description

-The Colorado Heritage for All initiative aims to designate 150 historically marginalized sites onto the Colorado State Register of Historic Properties by 2026.
-By honoring African American, Indigenous, Latino/a/x, Asian American, LGBTQ+, Disability Rights, and women’s history, a more inclusive historical record is ensured, alongside access to preservation incentives.
-Through direct community engagement, meticulous research, and assistance to property owners, the initiative celebrates the diverse history of Colorado.
-By participating, we contribute to a more accurate narrative and help rectify historic inequities, one site at a time.
+Join the team at History Colorado for a dynamic panel discussion on the Colorado Heritage for All initiative.
+This initiative aims to designate 150 historically marginalized sites onto the Colorado State Register of Historic Properties by 2026.
+By honoring African American, Indigenous, Latino/a/x, Asian American, LGBTQ+, Disability Rights, and women’s history, the initiative ensures a more inclusive historical record and access to preservation incentives.

 Presenters: